-- \cdot First, a request for listing a page of objects is received by the Uplink. - \cdot Then, the Uplink will translate the request on unencrypted paths to encrypted paths. - Next, the Uplink will request from the Satellite the appropriate page of encrypted paths. - After that, the Satellite will validate that the Uplink has appropriate access and then return the requested list page. - · Finally, the Uplink will decrypt the results and return them.
+- First, a request for listing a page of objects is received by the Uplink. - Then, the Uplink will translate the request on unencrypted paths to encrypted paths. - Next, the Uplink will request from the Satellite the appropriate page of encrypted paths. - After that, the Satellite will validate that the Uplink has appropriate access and then return the requested list page. - Finally, the Uplink will decrypt the results and return them.

-5.7 Audit
+5.6 Audit

 Each Satellite has a queue of segment stripes that will be audited across a set of storage nodes.
-The queue is filled via two mechanisms.

-- In the first mechanism, the Satellite populates the queue periodically by selecting segments randomly, and then stripes within those segments also at random.
-Because segments have a maximum size, this sufficiently approximates our goal of choosing a byte to audit uniformly at random. - In the second mechanism, the Satellite chooses a stripe to audit by identifying storage nodes that have had fewer recent audits than other storage nodes.
+This queue is filled when the Satellite chooses a stripe to audit by identifying storage nodes that have had fewer recent audits than other storage nodes.
 The Satellite will select a stripe at random from the data contained by that storage node.
+Because the audit must also retrieve data from the other nodes in the erasure coded set, many other nodes are audited as well.
+Because segments have a maximum size, this also sufficiently approximates our goal of choosing a byte to audit uniformly at random.